Economic history of China before 1912: Qing dynasty (1644–1912)

 China's last imperial dynasty, the Qing dynasty, was founded by the Jurchens, later called the Manchus, who had been subjects of the Ming and had earlier founded the Jurchen Jin dynasty.
-In 1616, under Nurhaci, the Manchus attacked the Ming.
+In 1616, under Nurhaci, the Manchus established the Later Jin dynasty and attacked the Ming.
 In 1644 Beijing was sacked by Li Zicheng's rebel forces and the Chongzhen Emperor committed suicide when the city fell.
 The Manchu Qing dynasty then allied with former Ming general Wu Sangui and seized control of Beijing and quickly overthrew Li's short-lived Shun dynasty.
 It was only after a few decades until 1683 that the Qing took control of the whole of China.
 By the end of the century the Chinese economy had recovered from the devastation caused by the previous wars, and the resulting breakdown of order.
-Although the Qing economy significantly developed and markets continued to expand during the 18th century, it failed to keep pace with the economies of European countries in the Industrial Revolution.
+Although the Qing economy significantly developed and markets continued to expand during the 18th century, it failed to keep pace with the economies of European countries in the Industrial Revolution, which gradually became colonial empires since the 16th century and also gained lead over other powers and civilizations around the world including the Islamic gunpowder empires.

 Early Qing

 Although the Qing dynasty established by the Manchus had quickly seized Beijing in 1644, hostile regimes still existed in other parts of China, and it would take the Qing a few decades to take control of all of China.
 During this period, especially in the 1640s and 1650s, people died of starvation and disease, which resulted in a decline in population.
 In 1661, facing attacks by overseas Ming loyalist forces, the Qing government adopted a policy of clearing the shore line, which ordered all people residing along the coast of Zhejiang to the border with Vietnam to move 25 km inland and guards were positioned on the coast to prevent anyone from living there.
 Thus, until 1685 few people engaged in coastal and foreign trade.
 During these decades, although grain harvests improved, few participated in the market because the economy had contracted and local prices hit bottom.
-Tang Chen, a retired Chinese scholar and failed merchant described a dismal picture of the market economy of the preceding decades in his writing in the early 1690s.
+Tang Zhen, a retired Chinese scholar and failed merchant described a dismal picture of the market economy of the preceding decades in his writing in the early 1690s.

-The situation only significantly improved after the peace was gradually recovered.
+The situation was significantly improved after the peace was recovered.
 By the 1680s the Qing had consolidated its control over the empire, and favourable economic developments resumed.
 Those developments resemble the late Ming expansion, but the early Qing market had more interregional trade, depended more on overseas markets, and had a larger population.
 Meanwhile, the relationship between the market and customary and command economies changed.

-Kang–Qian Age
+Up until the Opium Wars, China's economy was much closer to Smith's ideal system of a low-intervention State than the British economy was, with taxation being 1-2% of the GDP against 10% for Britain.